MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-version-and-upgrade-settings.md

 If you're rolling out an upgrade, you don't want it to affect workday tasks or prevent users from creating sites when and where they need them.
 With versions, you can update your subscription to the new environment but allow your users to continue creating sites that look and feel like the old version.

 You can choose whether to allow versions in your subscription and decide how users can upgrade their own site collections.
-The classic SharePoint admin center lets you choose from the following version options.
+The classic settings page lets you choose from the following version options.

 |
 |